Electrostatic Disinfecting Sprayers: Frequently Asked Questions

 In residential applications what is the recommended dwell time for PURTABS to kill COVID-19 and what at concentration level to be most effective and safe for occupied households?

 1076PPM is the effective concentration to kill Sars-CoV-2, the virus that causes COVID-19.
-The dwell time is ten minutes (the surface should be allowed to air dry), and this is the highest concentration you’d want to use in a household, and you would spot test if applying near/around fabrics to ensure that it is colorfast.
+The dwell time is ten minutes (the surface should be allowed to air dry), and this is the highest concentration you’d want to use in a household.
+A note on fabrics: you would spot test if applying near/around fabrics to ensure that it is colorfast.
 Non-colorfast fabrics could “bleach.”